 , the flow will be to create the SIMCheck and proceed with Firebase Auth.

-At the moment, the application proceeds with Firebase Auth, so it is now time to implement the SIMCheck
+Currently, the application proceeds with Firebase Auth, so it is time to implement the SIMCheck

 functionality.